fiuzatayna/epitocore/README.md

 Afterwards it will open a configuration_file file used by the R analysis and user must include

 - [ ] IEDB consensus percentile rank thresholds
-- [ ] Minimal number of strains in which a candidate peptide must be found.
+- [ ] Minimal number of strains in which a candidate peptide must be found

 **Additional**